-Nick Pant
+Nick (Aagnik) Pant

-Univ. of Texas at Austin (Postdoc, Physics) ← Univ. of Michigan (Ph.D., Applied Physics) ← McGill Univ.
-(B.Eng., Electrical Engineering)
+Univ. of Texas at Austin (Postdoc) ← Univ. of Michigan (Ph.D.) ← McGill Univ.
+(B.Eng.)

 Email Google ScholarLinkedIn

-Research Highlights
+Research Vision

 Challenging the conventional view on what makes LEDs efficient